syafniyazilfah/syafniyazilfah.github.io/_projects/(9) Illustration and Design.md

 ![](https://i.ibb.co.com/wNc7JB1/ka-rafhi-ttd.png)

-This is the result of a digital drawing using the Clip Studio Paint software, with 100% image.
+This is the result of a digital drawing using the Clip Studio Paint software, with 100% artwork.
 This illustration was created on January 24, 2023.<br><br><br>

 ## Illustration on Photo